sdnhub/lorispack/README.md

 We found the need to have a comprehensive mechanism to network all applications across hosts with isolation through overlay networking.
-The loris software is an early attempt at providing this framework.
+The loris software is an early attempt at providing this framework, without using Spanning Tree Protocol (STP) that can have potential instability when container network ports flap.

 The *loris* software package allows configuring the networking of individual containers and isolating the network of container groups (i.e., pods).